-Unofficial transcripts must be uploaded to the system.
+Unofficial transcripts must be uploaded to the application system.

-To be clear, the Graduate School defines unofficial transcripts as copies (or translations) of transcripts provided by students to the university.
-Official transcripts are sent in sealed envelopes directly to us from the student’s university.
+UC defines unofficial transcripts as copies (or translations) of transcripts provided by students to the university.
+Official transcripts are sent in sealed envelopes directly to UC from the student’s attended universities.

-If you are admitted and confirm that you accept the admission, you will receive instructions from the program director asking you to submit official transcripts directly to the Graduate School.
+If you are admitted and confirm that you accept the admission, you will then submit official transcripts directly to the Graduate School at UC.
+Further direction will be sent to you after admission.
 Official transcripts should not be sent to the Graduate School until you are accepted and have completed your online enrollment form included with your acceptance letter.
 Students with degrees awarded from institutions in China who accept admission to our program will be provided instructions by the program director on what English-version verification report to submit.